codedfiles/glowing-broccoli/Introduction.md

 [Execution](https://github.com/renproject/ren/wiki/Execution) of RenVM transactions happens using a newly developed secure multi-party computation algorithm: RZL sMPC.
 Using this algorithm, RenVM contracts are able to keep theirs inputs/outputs/state secret.
 These "secret contrats" are the bedrock of what makes RenVM powerful, enabling secret computations on secret data.
 RZL sMPC has the same safety/liveliness properties as Hyperdrive, making them natural companions.
 It has been implemented as part of a more general purpose virtual machine, [z0](https://github.com/renproject/z0), which has also been designed to be minimal and easy to audit.
 A reviewed paper describing RZL sMPC, and proving its safety/liveliness, will be released soon.

 [Gateways](https://github.com/renproject/ren/wiki/Gateways) are special built-in RenVM contracts that provide interoperability between new and existing blockchains.
 For example, the `BTCEthereum` gateway allows users to send BTC from the Bitcoin blockchain to the Ethereum blockchain (and back again).
 This is done by generating and keeping ECDSA private keys in secret.
 No-one can see the private keys, and no-one can use them without consensus from the network.
-Gateways also make sure to shuffle and rotate these ECDSA private keys to protect against adaptive adversaries.
-For now, these are the only contracts that can be executed by RenVM.
+Every [epoch](), gateways periodically shuffle and rotate these ECDSA private keys to protect against adaptive adversaries.
+For now, these are the only contracts that are supported by RenVM.​

 ## Examples